stephenrkell/dbgcov/README.md

-For some build system and compiler combinations, the `-save-temps` flag is also needed to ensure a preprocessing step occurs as separate external program execution that can then be successfully redirected through `dbgcov-tool`.
+For some build system and compiler combinations, the `-save-temps` flag is also needed to ensure a preprocessing step occurs as separate external program execution which saves preprocessing results to a file that can then be successfully redirected through `dbgcov-tool`.

 ## LLVM compatibility